danthedeckie/simpleeval/README.rst

 Other...
 --------

+This is written using python 2.7, but should be trivial to convert to python3 with the 2to3 converter.
+It totals around 100 lines of code, so it isn't a complex beast.

-Please read the `test_simpleeval.py` file for other various details.
+Please read the `test_simpleeval.py` file for other potential gotchas or details.
 I'm very happy to accept pull requests, suggestions, or other issues.
 Enjoy!